Stats and research

 Respondents were asked to pick from a list of options.
 These have been grouped into:

-For most years, around two-fifths of adults say that they are learning for personal development, and a further two-fifths for work-related reasons.
+For most years up until 2015, around two-fifths of adults said that they are learning for personal development, and a further two-fifths for work-related reasons.
+From 2017 onwards, learning for work-related reasons has declined to around a third of adults.
 Around fifteen per cent of adults consistently say that they are learning for education or progression, with fewer than one in 10 saying that it is not their choice.

 Use the boxes at the side of the chart to explore breakdowns of the overall trends by demographic characteristics.
 The buttons at the top show a separate chart for each demographic; the additional buttons on each chart can be used to show breakdowns by each type of motivation.